andrebrait/unraid-native-zfs-encryption/README.md

 ## Setting up the startup script

-In order to have the encrypted dataset be unlocked at the same time the Array is started, head over to the `User Scripts` plugin and create a new script.
+In order to have the encrypted dataset be unlocked at the same time the Array is started, head over to `Settings -> User Scripts` and create a new script.

 Ensure its schedule is set to `At Startup of Array`, like so: